derInformatiker/AIcrowd-AIBlitz7-Solution/challenge1/README.md

 data/sample_submission.csv

-Run all cells in run_all.ipynb to train and make a submission.
+Run all cells in run_all.ipynb to train and to make a submission.